Plumsail/forms-docs/Public/designer/controls.rst

 |

-DataTable can be easily submitted to MS Flow and you can use its data as you see fit including creation of HTML tables or SharePoint items.
+DataTable can be easily submitted to Power Automate (MS Flow) and you can use its data as you see fit including creation of HTML tables or SharePoint items.

 .. image:: ../images/designer/controls/DataTable.png
    :alt: DataTable